-James L. Fritz chairs the State and Local Tax Practice Group.
-He has more than 30 years of experience in state and local taxation – serving in several capacities with the Pennsylvania Department of Revenue and its Board of Appeals for the first ten years and in private law practice representing businesses, trade associations and nonprofit organizations for the past 20 years.
+James L. Fritz is the senior member of the McNees State and Local Tax Practice Group.
+He has more than 37 years of experience in state and local taxation – serving in several capacities with the Pennsylvania Department of Revenue and its Board of Appeals for the first ten years and in private law practice representing businesses, trade associations and nonprofit organizations for the more than 27 years.

 Mr. Fritz has assisted clients in resolving numerous disputes at the audit level and before the Pennsylvania Department of Revenue’s Board of Appeals, the Board of Finance and Revenue, the Commonwealth Court and the Pennsylvania Supreme Court.
 He has